stevedonovan/winapi/readme.md

 ## winapi A useful Windows API subset for Lua

 This module provides some basic tools for working with Windows systems, finding out system resources, and gives you more control over process creation.
 In this introduction any plain reference is in the `winapi` table, so that `find_window` means `winapi.find_window`.
+The API reference is [here](http://stevedonovan.github.com/winapi/api.html).

 ### Creating and working with Processes